Butch78/HASE/README.md

 Ensure that when you perform the ```client.get("/items")``` function you are able to return a python list of ```Item```

-To check if all tasks are complete sucessfully by running the following command
+Please use the following command to check the tasks are complete sucessfully
 ```
-pytest
+pytest -v
 ```